 This ECMA Standard consists of five Parts published in one Volume.
 Part 1 - General - specifies references, definitions, notations and basic structures used in the other four Parts.
 Part 2 - Volume and boot block recognition - specifies formats and system requirements for recognising the volume structures on a medium and booting from a medium.
-Part 3 - Volume structure - specifies how to record various volume-related entities such as volumes, volume set s and logical volumes.
+Part 3 - Volume structure - specifies how to record various volume-related entities such as volumes, volume sets and logical volumes.
 Part 4 - File structure - specifies how to record and interpret files, both file data and file attributes, and file hierarchies within logical volumes.
-Part 5 - Record structure - specifies how to record and interpret file data encoded as records.
+Part 5 - Record structure - specifies how to record and interpret files how to record and interpret files data encoded as records.